 If they have got lots of work in the pipeline then what they need to do is review their business strategy.
 To run a good business, you need to be a good business person, just as a trades person needs to know their trade, a business person needs to know their business.
 So what simple steps can be taken to get out of the cycle?
 Let’s look at the lessons learnt.

 Think about the first step you took, employing other fitters.
 They are the best you know.
 All the other activities you do such as marketing, book-keeping, organising the subcontractors can be done by specialists.
 Aim to become an expert at “employing specialists for everything”. life will become easier and you will only pay the market rate.
-But you will need to learn how to delegate.
+You will howerver, need to learn how to delegate.